geocommons/geocoder/README.txt

 This will unpack each TIGER/Line ZIP file to a temporary directory, and perform the extract/transform/load sequence to incrementally build the database.
-The process takes about a day on a normal Amazon EC2 instance.
+The process takes about 10-12 hours on a normal Amazon EC2 instance, or about 5 CPU hours flat out on a modern PC.
 Note that not all TIGER/Line source files contain address range information, so you will see error messages for some counties, but this is normal.

 If you only want to import specific counties, you can pipe a list of TIGER/Line county directories to tiger_import on stdin.
 For example,